digital-futures-academy/airport-challenge/README.md

 3. takeOffPlane needs to take the output of the weather class

 **Test 16** - check if the weather generator returns a weather

+**Test 17** - prevent a plane does not take off when the weather is stormy by checking it stays in `planesAtAirport`

 As an air traffic controller
 To ensure safety